jcamenisch/jQuery-Hidden-Dimension/README.markdown

 Usage
 -----

-Once you include jQuery and real_dimensions.js in your page, you can use $().realDim to send any standard jQuery dimensional function as follows:
+Once you include jQuery and jquery.hidden-dimensions.js in your page, you can use $(selector).realDim to send any standard jQuery dimensional function as follows:

     var